unknown321/wampy/USAGE.md

 Otherwise, it might've crashed.

-### Wampy is empty
+### There is no song info

 Try toggling it on and off again.
 Perhaps device is connected to PC in Mass Storage mode?
+Make sure you are using default music player, not SensMe or Language Study.

 ### Notes on ugly settings

 Due to unfortunate combination of font and framework quirks, all text in settings is placed slightly lower than expected.

-Rotation is not handled very well by framework, drawing backend and repo owner, so dropdowns are broken.
+Rotation is not handled very well by framework (and developer), drawing backend and repo owner, so dropdowns are broken.
 See https://github.com/ocornut/imgui/issues/7866 and [libs/imgui.patch](./libs/imgui.patch).

 ### Fonts